 Network connection problems slow you down and are very annoying.
 Often you need to figure out why you suddenly don't have a network connection.
 The next time you face such a problem, you can run a traceroute to find exactly where your connection is failing.
 The traceroute command will give you information about the status of your website, your Internet connection, and much more.
 You can then share this information with technical support to fix your network connectivity issues.
 In this article, you will learn how to run and analyze a Windows traceroute command.

-A traceroute command is used as a diagnostic tool to determine the source of networking errors as well as determine the number of networking hops and report on latency.
-This diagnostic information is useful in the case that you are trying to access a particular resource, however are experiencing a slow response.
+A traceroute command is used as a diagnostic tool to determine the source of networking errors as well as determine the number of network hops and report on latency.
+This diagnostic information is useful in the case that you are trying to access a particular resource but are experiencing a slow response.
 The traceroute command provides clients with greater insight into at which network hop an issue occurs.

 To run a traceroute on Windows, simply follow the steps outlined below.

 tracert [hostname].
-Therefore, use the tracert command and include the hostname for which you want to run a traceroute against.
-For example, from my location running a tracert against Google’s DNS 126.96.36.199 returns the following:
+Therefore, use the tracert command and include the hostname against which you want to run a traceroute.
+For example, from my location, running a tracert against Google's DNS

 In most cases, the hostname value will be the website or IP address you want to diagnose for networking issues.

-- Once the traceroute is complete you can optionally copy the output with a simple copy / paste or right click within the window, Select all, and press Enter.
+Once the traceroute is complete you can optionally copy the output with a simple copy and paste or right click within the window, Select all, and press Enter.

 You can also perform an IPv6 traceroute using the following command: